Luck Companies Website

 After doing an audit of the Luck Company's current site's content and user base, we unearthed an additional goal of making Luck Companies philanthropic efforts more transparent.

 We performed interviews with stakeholders of the Luck Companies brand and looked through their site's analytics.
-By comparing the interview to the analytics, we discovered who the current users are, and the users Luck companies wanted to target.
-Then, we created personas for the potential new hires, quarry owners, and potential grantees that reflect their goals, pain points, and most importantly, their mindset.
+By comparing the interviews to the analytics, we discovered who the current users are, and the users Luck companies wanted to target.
+Then, we created personas for the potential new hires, quarry owners, and potential grantees that reflect their goals, pain points, and most importantly, their mindsets.

 A technical constraint introduced during this phase was the separation of the job portal and the Luck Companies career page.
 With this in mind, we designed the flow to serve relevant information, like benefits, to the user before they got to the portal, giving the Careers page meaning and help users understand Luck Companies' work culture before making their decision.